CamJN/grafana/public/app/plugins/panel/table/README.md

 ## New Features

-- Allow creation of a custom 2D table where the data in each cell comes from an arbitrary query (in development)
+- Allow creation of a custom 2D table where the data in each cell comes from an arbitrary query.
+- Allow color coding the table using a gradient instead of a threshold.

 ## Building